-FIGURE 10 Contributors to sectoral apparent end-use energy efficiency in Spain
+Fig. 9 Contributors to aggregate apparent end-use energy efficiency

-(2012), we analyze which sectors of the economy would be conducting the evolution of end-use energy efficiency, both apparent and technical.
-In Figure 10, we can observe the index-points change in the apparent end-use energy efficiency of each sector that is attributed to each factor.
+This makes the Spanish case particular in terms of observed energy efficiency.
+That is why, since we have more disaggregated data for Spain on the basis of the study by Peña-Vidondo et al. (2012), we analyze which sectors of the economy would be conducting the evolution of end-use energy efficiency, both apparent and technical.
+In Fig. 10, we can observe the index-points change in the apparent end-use energy efficiency of each sector that is attributed to each factor.